Phil de Glanville: Rugby career

-After rugby
+Post-retirement career

 Chiding his renowned good-looks, teammates often referred to de Glanville as "Hollywood"; a trait seemingly incongruous with his hard, committed playing style.

 In 2003 he competed in the BBC's Superstars television show, winning the kayaking and golf events but eventually coming last in the final.
 He was a regional member of Sport England and from 2012 to 2015 was the Director of Elite Sport at Hartpury College.
 He went into executive search with Hanover Fox UK in 2015 and is one of the three current owners of the business having bought it in 2019.

+Personal life

 De Glanville lives in Bath, UK.

 He is the father of rugby player Tom de Glanville.